South Lake Tahoe, California

-South Lake Tahoe is the most populous city in El Dorado County, California, United States, in the Sierra Nevada mountains.
+South Lake Tahoe is the most populous incorporated city in El Dorado County, California, United States, in the Sierra Nevada mountains.
 The city's population was 21,330 at the 2020 census, down from 21,403 at the 2010 census.
 The city, along the southern edge of Lake Tahoe, extends about 5 mi west-southwest along U.S. Route 50, also known as Lake Tahoe Boulevard.
-The east end of the city, on the California–Nevada state line right next to the town of Stateline, Nevada, is mainly geared towards tourism, with T-shirt shops, restaurants, hotels, and Heavenly Mountain Resort with the Nevada casinos just across the state line in Stateline.
-The western end of town is mainly residential, and clusters around "The Y", the X-shaped intersection of US 50, State Route 89, and the continuation of Lake Tahoe Boulevard after it loses its federal highway designation.
+The east end of the city, on the California–Nevada state line right next to the town of Stateline, Nevada, is mainly geared towards tourism, restaurants, hotels, and Heavenly Mountain Resort with the Nevada casinos just across the state line in Stateline.
+The western end of town is mainly residential, and clusters around "The Y", the intersection of US 50, State Route 89, and the continuation of Lake Tahoe Boulevard after it loses its federal highway designation.

 Geography

-According to the United States Census Bureau, the city has a total area of 16.6 sqmi, of which 10.2 sqmi is land and 6.4 sqmi, or 38.80%, is water.
+According to the United States Census Bureau, the city has a total area of 16.6 sqmi, of which 10.2 sqmi is land and 6.4 sqmi, or 38.74%, is water.
 Its elevation is about 6237 ft above sea level.

 Demographics

-The 2010 United States Census reported that South Lake Tahoe had a population of 21,403.
+The 2020 United States census reported that South Lake Tahoe had a population of 21,330.
 The population density was 2,093.6 PD/sqmi.
-The racial makeup of South Lake Tahoe was 15,733 (73.5%) White, 182 (0.9%) African American, 232 (1.1%) Native American, 1,186 (5.5%) Asian, 39 (0.2%) Pacific Islander, 3,230 (15.1%) from other races, and 801 (3.7%) from two or more races.
-Hispanic or Latino of any race were 6,665 persons (31.1%).
+The racial makeup of South Lake Tahoe was 61.8% White, 0.7% African American, 1.2% Native American, 5.8% Asian, 0.1% Pacific Islander, 16.2% from other races, and 14.2% from two or more races.
+Hispanic or Latino of any race were 30.7% of the population.

-The Census reported that 21,034 people (98.3% of the population) lived in households, 181 (0.8%) lived in non-institutionalized group quarters, and 188 (0.9%) were institutionalized.
+The census reported that 99.0% of the population lived in households, 0.2% lived in non-institutionalized group quarters, and 0.8% were institutionalized.

-There were 8,918 households, out of which 2,421 (27.1%) had children under the age of 18 living in them, 3,100 (34.8%) were opposite-sex married couples living together, 983 (11.0%) had a female householder with no husband present, 594 (6.7%) had a male householder with no wife present.
-There were 857 (9.6%) unmarried opposite-sex partnerships, and 67 (0.8%) same-sex married couples or partnerships.
-2,918 households (32.7%) were made up of individuals, and 652 (7.3%) had someone living alone who was 65 years of age or older.
-The average household size was 2.36.
-There were 4,677 families (52.4% of all households); the average family size was 3.06.
+There were 9,266 households, out of which 25.0% included children under the age of 18, 33.7% were married-couple households, 11.0% were cohabiting couple households, 27.3% had a female householder with no partner present, and 28.0% had a male householder with no partner present.
+33.5% of households were one person, and 11.2% were one person aged 65 or older.
+The average household size was 2.28.
+There were 4,784 families (51.6% of all households).